EPCCed/2023-09-21_Singularity_Nottingham/_episodes/advanced-containers.md

 > {: .solution}
 {: .challenge}

-This all works without any further options because Singualrity binds the current directory into the running container by default.
+This all works without any further options because Singularity binds the current directory into the running container by default.
 If the `sum.py` was in a directory other than the current directory (or its subdirectories) then you would need to bind it into the running container explicitly using the `-B` option as described earlier in the course.